strdavis/web-solitaire/README.md

 # web-solitaire
 A Solitaire implementation written in Javascript to be loaded into an HTML5 canvas.
-Requires the use of two HTML buttons for toggling deal type and triggering new games.
 <br /><br />

 ![Gameplay Demo](demo/solitaire-gameplay.gif)
+<br /><br />

+Requires the use of two HTML buttons for toggling deal type and triggering new games.
 <br /><br />

 A playable version can be found [here](https://www.strdavis.com/solitaire/).